-- 1 Excluding 100 vehicles marked for disposal - 2 Previously called Willow Bidco Limited - 3 The Scottish Government will take control of the ScotRail franchise from March 2022.
-The Welsh Government took control of the Wales and Borders rail service in February 2021. - 4 Train operating companies provide the passenger rail service and typically lease vehicles from ROSCOs - 5 Source: Readypower Group Limited accounts
+1 Excluding 121 vehicles marked for disposal

+2 Previously called Willow Bidco Limited

+3 The Scottish Government took control of the ScotRail franchise in March 2022.
+The Welsh Government took control of the Wales and Borders rail service in February 2021.

+4 Train operating companies provide the passenger rail service and typically lease vehicles from ROSCOs